You know, I'm looking at my email during the break here and I'm being told by a lot of people they had no idea that French cops were unarmed.

 You're welcome, and thank you for the great book.

-I'll try to do a paraphrased version of the best job that I can.
+I'll try to do a paraphrase version of the best job that I can.

-It all started fifteen years earlier in 1785 when Algerian pirates captured a bunch of our merchant ships, which were no longer being protected by the British for obvious reasons we had separated, and then asked for sixty thousand dollars.
+It all started 15 years earlier in 1785 when Algerian pirates captured a bunch of our merchant ships, which were no longer being protected by the British for obvious reasons.

-Um in fact, in seventeen eighty-six, Thomas Jefferson and John Adams met with Tripoli's ambassador to Great Britain and asked why they felt they could enslave American citizens and why the Muslims held such hostilities towards America.
+In fact, in 1786, Thomas Jefferson and John Adams met with Tripoli's ambassador to Great Britain and asked why they felt they could enslave American citizens and why the Muslims held such hostilities towards America.

 Hold on, let me step in here for just a second, Joey.

-For those of you who think that a kook has found his way under the EIB network, disparage yourself of the thought, because everything Joey is saying here is true, and there's more even.
+For those of you who think that a kook has found his way onto the EIB network, disparage yourself at the thought because everything Joey is saying here is true, and there's more even.

-He didn't it his advice was to leave them alone and and just ignore them.
+His advice was to leave them alone and just ignore them.

 Didn't want to take them on.

-Uh he wrote dis he wrote, he wrote very critically of them, but he was he was he was shocked when he found out who they were, what they were all the Bib Barbary Pirate Islam.
+He wrote very critically of them, but he was shocked when he found out who they were, what they were, the Barbary pirate Islam.

-I mean, he he he's been very clear about it.
+I mean, he's been very clear about it.

-It's never been he was quite torn, as I understand, because he was quite a proponent of the freedom of religion at the founding of the country, but he was always perplexed about how far that should go once he had his first real interactions with Muslims, Unfortunately.
+He was quite torn, as I understand, because he was quite a proponent of the freedom of religion at the founding of the country.

-And well, his first interaction was with the Barbary Pirates, which were a bunch of murderous uh uh kidnappers.
+Well, his first interaction was with the Barbary pirates, which were a bunch of murderous kidnappers.

-Yeah, and I mean, and and as he was named the Minister of France, you know, and uh that was the same year.
+Yeah, and as he was named the minister of France, you know, and that was the same year and bowl.

 And Jefferson was the first president that let the Pasha know that was not going to happen anymore.